gylien/scale-letkf/wiki/realtime-D4-analysis-and-forecast.md

 ### Forecast

-Extended forecasts for 5 days ahead are performed every 6 hours, initialized by `mdet` of D1 analysis.
+Extended forecasts for 30 minutes ahead are performed, initiated with every 30 seconds analysis fields.